Park Police officers charged by grand jury with manslaughter in 2017 slaying of unarmed motorist Bijan Ghaisar

 After an FBI investigation, the Justice Department’s Civil Rights Division and the U.S. Attorney in Washington concluded two years later that Vinyard and Amaya had not committed any federal criminal civil rights violations by shooting.
 The case then shifted to Fairfax, where then-Commonwealth’s Attorney Raymond F. Morrogh sought to indict the officers last December, only to be blocked by the Justice Department’s refusal to allow FBI agents to testify before the Fairfax grand jury.

 Newly elected Fairfax prosecutor Steve Descano picked up the case in January, continued to seek federal assistance and also was denied.
 He then recruited the Fairfax police to assist in the investigation, and presented the case to a special grand jury.

-Descano said he sought manslaughter rather than murder charges because “I don’t believe the evidence would show the essential element for murder, which requires malice.”
+The officers were also each indicted on a charge of reckless use of a firearm, prosecutors said.

+Descano met with the Ghaisar family before he announced the charges Thursday evening.
+"This is a homicide case,” Descano said, “which if successful holds the officers accountable for their son’s death.”

-Though the indictment was handed up in Fairfax County Circuit Court, the case likely will play out in federal court in Alexandria.
-Federal officers are largely immune from being charged by state authorities, and the officers’ lawyers are expected to remove the case to federal court, possibly with the assistance of the Justice Department, and argue that the Supremacy Clause bars state action.
-There, experts said the issue of whether the officers reasonably believed their actions were necessary and proper in fulfilling their duties will likely determine if a criminal prosecution of Vinyard and Amaya can proceed.
+Though the indictment was handed up in Fairfax County Circuit Court, the case could play out in federal court in Alexandria.
+Federal officers are largely immune from being charged by state authorities, and Descano said he expects the officers’ lawyers will seek to remove the case to federal court and argue that the Supremacy Clause bars state action.
+Descano said he has enlisted lawyers from Virginia Attorney General Mark Herring’s office to argue against the supremacy clause argument.

+If the case does end up in federal court, experts said the issue of whether the officers reasonably believed their actions were necessary and proper in fulfilling their duties will likely determine if a criminal prosecution of Vinyard and Amaya can proceed.

 Despite the video of both officers firing into a vehicle that was slowly moving away from them, Ghaisar’s slaying did not inspire broad protests as other police-involved killings had.
 But from the start, Ghaisar’s family kept steady pressure on the Park Police and federal authorities, holding well-attended vigils at the Lincoln Memorial on each anniversary of the shooting, protesting outside the Park Police station where the officers work, marching and chanting around the Justice and Interior departments’ headquarters, and finally filing civil suits against both the officers and the Park Police.
 The suit against the officers was recently dismissed, and the suit against the Park Police is set for trial next month.